-When discussing McNair on Thursday night, there was a point when it looked like Lewis was beginning to tear up.
+When discussing McNair while in Nashville in September, there was a point when it looked like Lewis was beginning to tear up.

 "My payback, Rest In Peace Steve, is momma McNair needs a call," Lewis said.
 "If Steve knew we were this close, and he does because he's looking down on us, he would be happy.
 But it's his legacy I want to honor, by being there for his mom and his family.
 Not having him here is different.
 The day I got that call, life forever changed."